The Impact of Obesity on the Health of Children and Adults in the UAE

 - Unmanaged hypertension and stress can also lead to a fatal heart attack, stroke, and other significant health problems, like coronary heart disease (CHD) and congestive heart failure (CHF), to name the least.

-According to the annual 2019 worldwide 360 Well-being Survey that was conducted by Cigna Corporation, heart disease and blood pressure in the UAE continues to be on the rise.
+According to the annual 2019 worldwide 360 Well-being Survey that was conducted by Cigna Corporation, heart disease and blood pressure in the UAE continue to be on the rise.

 Hypertension is another name for high blood pressure that can lead to severe complications such as heart disease.